lmcrean/dottie/CONTRIBUTING.md

 # Frequently asked Questions

 Q: How do I get assigned to an issue?
 A: The best way to self-assign is by drafting a Pull Request.
-Check the Pull Requests tab for potential overlap.
+Just check the [Pull Requests Tab](https://github.com/lmcrean/dottie/pulls) for potential overlap.

 Q: I want to work on an issue.
 Is it acceptable to pull request an initial commit with no changes?
-A: Yes! ✅ Just make sure it is marked as `draft`.
+A: Yes!
+Just make sure it is marked as `draft`.

 Q: I want to work on an issue but someone has started working on it in the Pull Request drafts.
 A: If someone has started on the PR board, consider reaching out to that peer in the comments and offering to contribute an isolated issue to their branch.